 Testosterone impacts muscle mass, bone density, libido, and the development of secondary sexual characteristics.

-- Muscle mass: testosterone promotes protein synthesis, helping muscles grow and become stronger and enhancing muscle repair and recovery after exercise.
+- Muscle mass: testosterone supports protein synthesis, helping muscles grow and become stronger and enhancing muscle repair and recovery after exercise.

-- Bone density: testosterone stimulates bone growth and maintenance, helping to prevent osteoporosis and fractures.
+- Bone density: testosterone supports bone growth and maintenance, which may help manage osteoporosis and fractures.

 - Libido: testosterone influences sexual desire or libido in both men and women.